cggh/panoptes/documentation/importdata/importsettings/datatable.rst

   The list of properties will be used by some tools in the software that allow the user to quickly find a (set of) item(s).

 DisableSubsets
-  *Boolean.* If set, there will be no subsets options for this data set.
+  *Boolean.* If set, there will be no subsets options for this data table.

 DisablePlots
-  *Boolean.* If set, there will be no options to create plots for this data set.
+  *Boolean.* If set, there will be no options to create plots for this data table.

+DisableNotes
+  *Boolean.* If set, it will not be possible to define notes for items in this data table.

 PropertyGroups
   *List.*